-Ryan Russell is currently an Associate Professor of graphic design at Penn State University.
-He received a BA in Graphic Design from Saint Norbert College in 2004.
-After working briefly in New York City, Ryan attended Penn State University and received his MFA in Graphic Design in 2006.
+Ryan Russell is currently an associate professor of graphic design at Penn State.
+He received a B.A. in Graphic Design from Saint Norbert College in 2004.
+After working briefly in New York City, Ryan attended Penn State and received his M.F.A. in Graphic Design in 2006.
 Immediately after graduating, Ryan joined the graphic design faculty at Penn State.
 In addition to being an educator, Ryan has founded his own studio, specializing in brand identity design, information design, print design, and multimedia design.

 Ryan’s work has been reproduced in some of the world’s most renowned design publications such as Graphis New Talent, Print’s Regional Design Annual, Step Inside Design Magazine, UCDA Designer Magazine, Communication Arts, and various Graphis Annuals.

 Ryan’s work has also been published in a number of books, including 1,000 Indie Posters, Logo Lounge, Basics Logo, World of Posters, and Letterhead & Logo Design 10 & 11.
 In January 2011 Ryan authored a showroom article on John Higley Design for Novum Gebrauchsgraphik.